10-10-10: Communication That Matters

 - develop a communication plan for your course.

-Participants in this course can seek optional professional development/continuing education credits by dual-enrolling in LCM 1014 at Fresno Pacific University.
+Participants in this course can seek optional graduate-level university credits by dual-enrolling in LCM 1014 at Fresno Pacific University.
 A separate fee due to FPU will apply.

 Dropping a Course